lisandercuedari/regionsWebTask/README.md

 The best approach is to move it to the appsettings.json and use the Options Pattern The connection string to be replaced is from my own server: *Server=it2\\sqlServer2017;Database=RegionsWebTask;Integrated Security=SSPI;*

-React libraries may need npm audit or npm fix, but it does not affect the setup of the appliaction.
+React libraries may need npm audit or npm fix, but it does not affect the running of the application.

 The View for the GET is: https://localhost:44380/ui/regions/employees